What’s new?

 Jewish Heritage Walking Tours In Bratislava

-A great stop if you’re also traveling through Austria, Bratislava is home to the Wall of Memories, the Chatam Sofer’s grave, and more.
+A great stop if you’re also traveling to Austria is Bratislava home to the Wall of Memories, the Chatam Sofer’s grave, and many other significant Jewish heritage sites.

 Jewish history in the Austro-Hungarian empire is unique and fascinating.
 Maria Theresa and her son Joseph the II allowed many Jews to settle in Bratislava, so the city became an important center for Jewish education.

 On a Jewish walking tour, you should expect to visit former locations of Jewish homes and synagogues, as well as the Pressburger Yeshiva, which has moved to Jerusalem.
-There’s a Jewish cemetery, a museum of Jewish culture, a monument to the Holocaust, and a former Jewish area with a cemetery.
+Other sites to see include a Jewish cemetery, a museum of Jewish culture, a monument dedicated to the Holocaust, and a former Jewish quarter with another cemetery.

 Vienna Special Place For A Jewish Walking Tour